Andrux51/author-wordcount/README.md

 ## Features

 * Count words in the current file
-* Count words across all files in a specified folder
+* Count words across all markdown files in a specified folder
   * Including subfolders
-* Count all words in project folder regardless of hierarchy
+* Count all words in project folder markdown files regardless of hierarchy

 ## Screenshots